-The hottest restaurants in the area include Yardbird, Bao Bei and F.A.B.
+The hottest restaurants in the neighbourhood include Yardbird, Bao Bei and F.A.B.
 Visitors can also pop in for some laughs at the TakeOut Comedy Club, or grab a coffee at the charming café Common Ground.

 PoHo, Sheung Wan

-The neighborhood is home to relaxed eateries, independent boutiques and fantastic street art.
+The neighbourhood is home to relaxed eateries, independent boutiques and fantastic street art.
 Hip cafés like MANA! and 3rd Space jostle next to traditional printers and herbal shops.
 There’s also Po’s Atelier, an independent bakery with a menu designed by Japanese chef Masami Asano.

 Lan Kwai Fong, Central